-It is also noted that principal on the Class E Notes in a pre-enforcement scenario and before the occurrence of a Sequential Redemption Event is payable as item sixteenth of the Pre-Enforcement Interest Priority of Payments.
-This could in principle lead to re-pay principal on such Class E Notes in priority in respect of principal on other Notes.
+It is noted that the Class E Notes shall be repaid out of the interest available funds, in accordance with the Pre-Enforcement Interest Priority of Payments.
+The proceeds of the Class E Notes are not used to purchase Receivables but to fund the General Reserve (see "Use of Proceeds").
+In particular, principal on the Class E Notes in a pre-enforcement scenario and before the occurrence of a Sequential Redemption Event is payable as item sixteenth of the Pre-Enforcement Interest Priority of Payments.
+This could in principle lead to re-pay principal on such Class E Notes prior in time in respect of principal on other Notes.
 However, this may occur only before the service of a Sequential Redemption Notice or a Trigger Notice.
 And in any event, it should be noted as follows: